lordwebiran/plugin-Gold-Price/README.md

 # Gold and Coin Order Plugin

-The Gold Price plugin is an extension designed for placing orders for coins and gold on WordPress websites.
+The Gold Price plugin is a WordPress extension designed for placing orders for coins and gold on WordPress websites.

 ## Features